gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/configure-repositories.md

 ### Use a custom prefix

-From APIM 3.7 and beyond, you can use a custom prefix for your table names.
+You can use a custom prefix for your table names.
 This is useful if you want to use the same databases for APIM and AM, for example.

 The following steps explain how to rename your tables with a custom prefix, using the prefix `prefix_` as an example.